 Savannah is both a historic and charming city, filled to the brim with history, hearty food, and entertaining bars.

-All of that and more makes Savannah a great spot for a weekend trip.
+All of that and more makes Savannah a great spot for a weekend trip and also makes it one of the best places to visit in the US.

 Read on for a detailed look at how to spend a weekend in Savannah, Georgia.